merckey/bloomtree-allsome/README.md

 6. Compress the SBT-AS bit vectors (`bt compress-rrr-double`)

 Then, to query the SBT-AS, either the `bt query` or `squery` is used.

+A step-by-step example of the pipeline is shown in example/README.md.

 # Usage Details

-To build an RRR-compressed SBT-AS, follow these steps:
+To build an SBT-AS, follow these steps:

 1.  `bt hashes [-k 20] hashfile`